-According to Kevin Weekes, the Maple Leafs appear to be on the verge of investing $3.5-4 million AAV in a three-year contract extension for Joseph Woll, who, at age 26, has just 39 games of NHL experience.
+The Maple Leafs have rushed to ink a three-year contract extension with Joseph Woll, who, at age 26, has just 39 games of NHL experience.

-Woll is signed for one more season at a bargain $766k cap hit and would’ve been an RFA at the end of the deal, meaning the Leafs would be buying two UFA seasons with a three-year contract extension.
+Woll is signed for one more season at a bargain $766k cap hit and would’ve been an RFA at the end of the deal, meaning the Leafs are buying two UFA seasons with a three-year contract extension.

 The reported framework would be similar to that of Woll’s former USA teammate and friend Jake Oettinger in Dallas, who signed Oettinger to a three-year, $4 million contract under a $82.5 million cap back in September of 2022.
 Unlike Woll, whose career high is 25 NHL games (set in 2023-24), Oettinger broke through earlier in his 20s and was coming off a promising 48-game regular season followed by a very strong seven-game playoff series against Calgary at the time of signing.

-If we hypothetically slot Woll at the midpoint of the reported contractual terms ($3.75 million AAV), it’ll represent 4.07% of a currently projected $92 million cap limit when the new contract kicks in for 2025-26, compared to Oettinger’s 4.85% — so while Oettinger was more proven at the time he inked his deal, Woll should come in cheaper, if not in absolute terms then definitely in relative terms.
+With Woll at $3.66 million, it represents 3.98% of a currently projected $92 million cap limit when the new contract kicks in for 2025-26, compared to Oettinger’s 4.85% — so while Oettinger was more proven at the time he inked his deal, Woll comes in cheaper accordingly.
 Most notably, Oettinger’s $4 million contract bought three RFA seasons, whereas Woll’s buys two UFA years under a rapidly rising cap.

 Most assumed the Leafs would evaluate Joseph Woll for the majority of the 2024-25 season before engaging in any serious contract discussions.
 In other words, they would sign a veteran 1B to support him this summer, re-evaluate his offseason training regimen, and see if he finally takes the step of staying healthy in 2024-25.
 Brad Treliving rushing to make a three-year commitment to a goalie he maintains the RFA rights on beyond the season is a somewhat surprising development.